TSAndrews/EmbeddedKnowledgeBO/README.md

-﻿# Embedding System Knowledge into Bayesian Optimizers
+﻿# Designing Bayesian Optimizers More Effeciently

 ## Introduction
 Bayesian optimization is often considered a black-box technique, however several simple modifications to